-DLC is a technology developed and patented by CoolIT Systems that uses warm liquid rather than cold air to dissipate heat from computer and server components.
+DLC is a technology that uses warm liquid rather than cold air to dissipate heat from computer and server components.
 By capturing component heat in a liquid path, DLC allows for higher component performance and reliability, higher densities and decreased data center operating expenses through a decrease, or elimination of, chillers and CRACs.

 Direct Liquid Cooling (DLC) uses the exceptional thermal conductivity of liquid to provide dense, concentrated cooling to targeted areas.
 By using DLC and warm water, the dependence on fans and expensive air handling systems is drastically reduced.